-The double tressure flory and counter flory was added to the Arms in the 1600's probably by John Buchanan of that Ilk.
+The double tressure flory and counter flory were added to the Arms in the 1600's probably by John Buchanan of that Ilk.
 There are some who believe it was awarded by King Charles of France after Sir Alexander's heroic deeds at the Battle of Bauge (the day the Scots saved France), but this is most likely a myth.

 The complete Heraldic Achievement (Coat of Arms) of John Buchanan of that Ilk.
 John was the last Laird of the Clan Buchanan and died in 1681.
-This rendering beautifully incorporates all the elements of the Buchanan Arms, Badge/Crest and Motto.
+This rendering beautifully incorporates all the elements of the Buchanan Arms, Badge/Crest, and Motto.
 It was John Buchanan who probably added the double tressure flory counter-flory to a Buchanan Coat of Arms for the first time.

 (Courtesy Claude Buchanan)

 There are a number of Buchanan tartans of different shades, including those illustrated below, most commonly associated with Clan Buchanan; Weathered (Vegetable Dye), Hunting, Ancient and Modern.